Office chair casters.

 Click here for available twin-wheeled casters.

-Another great thing about these casters is its double wheels.
+Another great thing about these casters is their double wheels.
 With a wider surface, it can distribute weight more evenly.

 They won’t feel unstable when quickly switching directions.